 Sometimes, though, we need to ask someone who is mentally vulnerable to make a decision and then we need to check that they have capacity.
 If we don't do that, mistakes can be made and people who seem to understand might undergo procedures they never anticipated while others are excluded from the decision-making process because they didn't have a chance to communicate effectively.

 Good Question is based on extensive research as an instrument for interviewing vulnerable witnesses, and we have modified it to include probes of understanding in addition to the facts someone needs to know.

 In some countries, there is legislation about how we manage situations like this.
 The UK has the Mental Capacity Act (2005) and in the US there is a legal framework by which decisional competence is judged.
 These are both very good at making clear the criteria for capacity we should be looking for, but there are no guidelines for how to draw out that information.

-We will be adding resources and links as we go.
-In the meantime, the next page tells you a bit more about the key issues.
+The next page tells you a bit more about the key issues.